-- (i) Work hours over the normal number of hours worked in a single workday (See Section 1.2). - (ii) Work hours of a workday beyond the normal number of workdays in the employee's regular work schedule (See Section 1.2). - (iii) All hours in paid status shall count as "hours worked" in calculating Non-FLSA overtime. - (b) Dispatchers in a part-time status shall receive compensation for all hours worked over ten (10) hours in a shift at time and one-half the employee's regular rate of pay. - (c) That compensation at time and one-half the employee's regular rate of pay in the Fire Division will be paid for all mandated fire drills conducted during employee's off-duty hours. - (d) Compensation for off-duty full-time employees required to answer the fire service alarm shall be at time and one-half the employee's regular rate of pay in the Fire Division the with a minimum of three (3) hours call-out pay. - (e) For Public Safety Officer Trainees only Overtime shall be paid in accordance with all applicable State and Federal laws. - (f) All hours of authorized leave (e.g. Annual Leave, Sick Leave, Compensatory Time Off, Bereavement Leave, Paternity Leave, Family Leave, etc.) shall count as "work hours" and "hours worked" in calculating Non-FLSA Overtime.
+- Work hours over the normal number of hours worked in a single workday (See Section 1.2). - (ii) Work hours of a workday beyond the normal number of workdays in the employee's regular work schedule (See Section 1.2). - (iii) All hours in paid status shall count as "hours worked" in calculating Contract overtime. - (b) Dispatchers in a part-time status shall receive compensation for all hours worked over ten (10) hours in a shift at time and one-half the employee's regular rate of pay. - (c) That compensation as described in Section 1.5 will be paid for all mandated fire drills conducted during employee's off-duty hours. - (d) Compensation for off-duty full-time employees required to answer the fire service alarm shall be as described in Section 3 with a minimum of three (3) hours call-out pay. - (e) For Public Safety Officer Trainees Only-Overtime shall be paid in accordance with all applicable State and Federal laws. - (f) All hours of authorized leave (e.g. Annual Leave, Sick Leave, Compensatory Time Off, Bereavement Leave, Paternity Leave, Family Leave, etc.) shall count as "work hours" and "hours worked" in calculating Contract Overtime.